kausshik18/DL_churn-predict/README.md

 # DL_churn-predict
-#predict employees churn oon the basis of data
+#predict employees churn on the basis of data